Saving Five: A Memoir of Hope

 Note: Town Hall events are approximately 75 minutes long.

-Content Note: This discussion will explore themes of resilience, justice, and advocacy, including references to experiences of sexual assault and healing.
+Content Note: This discussion may explore themes of resilience, justice, and advocacy, including references to experiences of sexual assault and healing.

 In 2013, the trajectory of Amanda Nguyen’s life was changed forever when she was raped at Harvard.